Nonparametric Linear Discriminant Analysis for High Dimensional Matrix-Valued Data: Real data analysis

 \subsubsection{Non Demented vs. Very Mild Demented}

 {We begin by analyzing the classification task between the \textit{Non Demented} and \textit{Very Mild Demented} groups.} To construct a high-dimensional low sample size (HDLSS) setting, we randomly choose 50 subjects from each group; that is, 50 Non Demented and 50 Very Mild Demented subjects are used for this analysis.
 For preprocessing, we first rescale the 208-by-176 images to 92-by-78, and then crop them to roughly retain the brain regions while eliminating most of the uninformative black background.
 Subsequently, we conduct min-max scaling for each image.
 The Figure \ref{fig:MRI1} visualizes the group-wise averages of the preprocessed images.
-The performance of the models is assessed through Leave-One-Out Cross-Validation (LOOCV), and the corresponding results are presented in Table \ref{tab:MRI1}. {Notably, the proposed NPMLDA method achieves a perfect classification result with a misclassification rate of zero, outperforming all other competing methods.} }
+The performance of the models is assessed through Leave-One-Out Cross-Validation (LOOCV), and the corresponding results are presented in Table \ref{tab:MRI1}. {Notably, the proposed NPMLDA method achieves a zero misclassification rate, outperforming all other competing methods.} }